All I Want (702 song)

 "All I Want" is a song by American R&B group 702 recorded for the group's debut album No Doubt (1996).
-The song was released as the third single for the album and as a promotional single for the soundtrack to the 1997 film Good Burger on July 29, 1997.
+The song was released as the third single for the album and as a promotional single for the soundtrack to the 1997 film Good Burger on July 8, 1997.

 The song peaked at number thirty-five on the Billboard Hot 100 chart.

 Background

-The song contains a sample of The Jackson 5's "It's Great to Be Here," from their 1971 album Maybe Tomorrow.
+The song contains a sample of The Jackson 5's "It's Great to Be Here", from their 1971 album Maybe Tomorrow.

 Release and reception

-The song peaked at thirty-five on the U.S. Billboard 200 and reached the thirty-third spot on the Hot R&B/Hip-Hop singles chart.
+The song peaked at thirty-five on the U.S. Billboard Hot 100 and reached the thirty-third spot on the Hot R&B/Hip-Hop singles chart.

 Music video

-The video was shot from July 14–15, 1997 with Kenan Thompson and Kel Mitchell making cameo appearances as Ed and Dexter Reed from the Good Burger movie as well as clips from the movie being shown.
+An accompanying music video was released featuring Kenan Thompson and Kel Mitchell as Ed and Dexter Reed from the Good Burger movie as well as clips from the movie being shown.
+The video starts with the members of 702 pulling up to the Good Burger restaurant where they see a "Help Wanted" sign, and applying for a job by saying the restaurant's slogan.
+The group is seen sitting in a diner booth, dancing alongside Ed and Dexter, posing inside telephone booths, and later singing in the kitchen with vintage microphones.

+The music video was serviced to BET and The Box on the week ending July 13, 1997.